PASSFL Scientific Advisors

 -

-Melissa Bumstead, Founder and Co-Director
+Melissa Bumstead, Co-Director, Founder

 Melissa became an accidental activist for the SSFL cleanup after her four year-old daughter was diagnosed with a rare and aggressive form of leukemia in 2014.
 In her previous life she was a stay-at-home mom, before that, a graphic designer.
 She lives in West Hills with her husband, daughter, son, dogs, cats and chickens.
 She believes that it should be a basic human right to live in an uncontaminated environment.